-For a writer or journalist, being able to capture thoughts on the go while they are still fresh in your mind means that you no longer have to deal with fumbling for a scrap of paper and pen.
+For a writer or journalist, it is great to be able to capture thoughts on the go while they are still fresh in your mind.
+It means that you no longer have to deal with fumbling for a scrap of paper and pen.
 You speak your thoughts, and they instantly become words on google docs.

-Everyone from students dictating class notes, to businesspeople capturing key points from meetings represent a few of the many possible applications.
+Everyone from students who dictate to Google Docs, to businesspeople capturing key points from meetings represent a few of the many possible applications.

 The fact that Google Docs’ speech to text is available in 90 different languages means that it also has a global appeal.

-Besides the many, many different uses, learning to use Google Docs speech to text is easy.
+Besides the many, many different uses, learning how to use voice typing Google Docs is easy.

 Here are a few simple steps to get you going – or talking in this case:

 1. Step 1 is to activate your system’s voice typing feature.
 With Chrome, you simply go to Tools and select the “Voice typing” option.